-(1)The number of common units shown in this column assumes that each offering unitholder sells all of the common units offered by this prospectus that are owned by such offering unitholder and that prior to the sale of such common units such offering unitholder does not acquire additional common units.
-An offering unitholder may sell none, some or all of the common units offered by such offering unitholder pursuant to this prospectus or may acquire additional common units.

-(2)An asterisk indicates ownership of less than 1% of our outstanding common units.

-(3) The offering unitholder is an employee of our company as of the date of this prospectus.
+- (1) The number of common units shown in this column includes 254,259 common units that may be issued upon the offering unitholder's conversion of senior subordinated units. - (2) The number of common units shown in this column assumes that the offering unitholder sells all of the common units offered by this prospectus that are owned by him, or issuable to him upon the conversion of the 254,259 senior subordinated units, and that before the sale of the common units the offering unitholder does not acquire additional common units.
+The offering unitholder may sell none, some or all of the common units offered by him pursuant to this prospectus or may acquire additional common units. - (3) An asterisk indicates ownership of less than 1% of our outstanding common units. - (4) The offering unitholder is wholly owned by Robert A. Pascal, who was appointed to the board of directors of our managing general partner in July 2003 and continues to serve as such as of the date of this prospectus.